KonstantinTomashevich/Cushion/README.md

 Right now Cushion is more of a hobby project and is not a heavy-production-ready thing.
 Therefore, current implementation has several limitations:

-- We do not fully support Unicode characters: they are only supported in strings and comments.
+- Unicode characters are not fully supported: they are only supported in strings and comments.
   The reason is that re2c drowns in big character classes and becomes very slow.
-- We do not support universal character names.
-- We do not support non-simple escape sequences.
+- Universal character names are not supported.
+- Only simple escape sequences (that is the term from specification) are supported.
-- We do not support anything related to ISO/IEC 646.
+- Nothing related to ISO/IEC 646 is supported.
-- Keep comments option does not preserve comments inside macros.
 - `typeof` from C23 is used to properly generate returns for `CUSHION_DEFER`.
-  It is possible to guess type for temporary storing return expression result without `typeof`, but it is difficult and error-prone, therefore we use `typeof` for now.
+It is possible to guess type for temporary storing return expression result before executing defers without `typeof`, but it is difficult and error-prone, therefore `typeof` is used for now as it is supported by most popular compilers.
-- There might be bugs and different non-standard-complying behaviours, unfortunately.
-  This tool is only tested on [Kan project](https://github.com/KonstantinTomashevich/Kan) and different errors might be encountered on different projects.
+- There might be some bugs and some non-standard-complying behaviours, unfortunately.
+Not intentionally, but due to lack of time and lack of skills (author is not a profession compiler/parser developer and only did these things as hobby projects).
+Also, this tool is only properly used right now on [Kan project](https://github.com/KonstantinTomashevich/Kan), therefore different projects might encounter different errors that weren't found on Kan.

-These limitations will be addressed on per-request basis when we have enough time to do so and when it is really needed.
+These limitations will be addressed on per-request basis when it is really needed and when author has enough time to do it properly.

 ## Acknowledgement